All Episodes

 I cannot seem to shake the blues.

-And then there's a section other for write in.
+And then there's a section, other for write-in.

 Here are the instructions.

-Think about the following questions and be sure to explain your answers to your loved ones and your health care providers.
+To help others make sense out of your answers, think about the following questions and be sure to explain your answers to your loved ones and your health care providers.

 If you checked worth living but just barely for more than one factor, would a combination of these make your life not worth living?